emmaahmads/free-genai-bootcamp-2025/opea-comps/README.md

+# Creating a megaservice and the microservices (Homework)

 ## OPEA Comps
 OPEA comps are the components that make up the OPEA ecosystem.
 These components are containerized microservices and can be orchestrated by a megaservice.
+A megaservice provides external endpoints.

 ## Microservices
 [Source code](https://github.com/opea-project/GenAIComps/tree/main/comps/cores/mega)